-This message is part 2 of 2 in the series of messages Sharee preached at Generations Church for Easter in April 2018.
+This message is one of messages Sharee preached at Generations Church for Easter in April 2018.

 When I was growing up I had so many questions: I would ask why, what, how, where and when to everything.
 I drove people crazy and was often told to stop asking questions.
 I learnt early on that questions frustrated most people, but when my questions were answered it enlarged my understanding and knowledge and improved my execution of the things I learned.
 I decided to never stop asking questions.
 The older I get, the harder it gets to keep asking questions.